van-ibm/watsonworkspace-demo/README.md

 ## Script

 A script is defined as `script.json` in a directory of your choice.
 Think of it just like a script used in acting.
-The script follows the following format.
+The script follows the format below.

 ```javascript
 {